BingKui/javascript-zh/README.md

   <a name="comparison--switch-blocks"></a><a name="15.5"></a>
   - [15.5](#comparison--switch-blocks) Use braces to create blocks in `case` and `default` clauses that contain lexical declarations (e.g. `let`, `const`, `function`, and `class`). eslint: [`no-case-declarations`](https://eslint.org/docs/rules/no-case-declarations.html)

-    > Why?
+    > 为什么?
 Lexical declarations are visible in the entire `switch` block but only get initialized when assigned, which only happens when its `case` is reached.
 This causes problems when multiple `case` clauses attempt to define the same thing.

     ```javascript
     // bad